England: Devon – 6 nights

 At a glance

 6 nights (5 walking days) - miss Exeter and the Teign Gorge walk, start in Chagford.
-We recommend extra nights in any accommodation (upgrading for extra comfort)
+We recommend extra nights in any accommodation (upgrading for extra comfort).
+See 'Prices' tab for what's included.

 How much walking?